Skip Navigation

 For many patients, surgery is a crucial part of lung cancer treatment.
 Wellstar offers several minimally invasive options, reducing recovery time for patients.

-Dr. Mayfield said more than 90% of lung cancer surgeries at Wellstar are performed using either the da Vinci Surgical System or Video Assisted Thoracic Surgery techniques (VATS).
+More than 90% of lung cancer surgeries at Wellstar are performed using either the Da Vinci Surgical System or Video Assisted Thoracic Surgery techniques (VATS).

 Minimally invasive surgeries reduce pain, scarring, blood loss and infection, as well as time to recover—getting patients back to work and other routines quicker.

-The da Vinci system is equipped with 3D cameras and instruments that can make very intricate, precise movements, allowing for shorter incisions and more accurate surgery.
+The Da Vinci system is equipped with 3D cameras and instruments that can make very intricate, precise movements, allowing for shorter incisions and more accurate surgery.
 Some patients can leave the hospital as early as the next day.

 For biopsies, Wellstar has completed 500 procedures using the Ion system, a robotic-assisted platform.

-To prevent lung cancer and keep your lungs healthy, talk to your primary care team and follow a few tips, such as avoiding smoking and getting your exercise.
-Learn more about treatments on our cancer care page.
+To reduce your risk of lung cancer and keep your lungs healthy, talk to your primary care team and follow a few tips, such as exercising and avoiding smoking.
+Learn more about treatments on our lung cancer care page.

 Tags

-Cancer Care Primary Care Pulmonary Care
+Daniel Leite Cardoso Fortes Cancer Care Primary Care

 Related Articles